jiriklepl/noarr-mpi/README.md

 ./compare.sh
 ```

-The script performs $5$ warm-up runs and $10$ measurement runs of each GEMM variant.
-All outputs (the resulting $C$ matrix) are discarded for all runs except the last one for each variant.
+The script performs 5 warm-up runs and 10 measurement runs of each GEMM variant.
+All outputs (the elements in the resulting *C* matrix) are discarded for all runs except the last one for each variant.
 The execution times are printed in seconds in a CSV format. [data/compare-example.csv](data/compare-example.csv) shows a possible output of the script.

 After all measurements are done, the script then compares the results of each variant and, if they differ, prints an error message.